Lotame/LotameDMP-IOS/README.md

 ## Requirements

-LotameDMP requires Xcode 8 and at least iOS 9.0.
-It will work with swift or Objective-C.
+LotameDMP requires Xcode 8 and at least iOS 8.0.
+It will work with Swift or Objective-C.

 ## Example